 Use cases for a scheduler trigger

-A Scheduler trigger is ideal when you want workflow agents to
+A scheduler trigger is ideal when you want workflow agents to

 - Run consistently without requiring manual intervention to start them.